Dr. David Corbin

 Dr. Corbin has written a book on Thucydides’ History of the Peloponnesian War (VDM, 2009) and co-authored Keeping Our Republic: Principles for a Political Reformation (Resource Publications, 2011) and A Readers Guide to Aristotle’s Politics (Continuum, 2009).
 He is currently working on a manuscript titled Shakespeare’s Prince on a comparative study of Shakespeare and Machiavelli’s understanding of statesmanship.
 Dr. Corbin’s analysis of political, cultural and social trends has appeared in the Investor’s Business Daily, The New York Times, The Washington Times, the Associated Press, First Things “First Thoughts”, Radio Free Europe, the French News Agency, New Hampshire Public Broadcasting, New England Cable News, and WCVB’s “Chronicle,” along with various other news organizations on the East Coast.

-He resides with his wife Catie in Wallingford, PA, and has five children: Alexander, Catherine, Patrick, Eliza, and Jack.
-They attend Hope Presbyterian Church (PCA) in Glen Mills, PA.
+He and his wife Catie have five children: Alexander, Catherine, Patrick, Eliza, and Jack.